-Starting with the end goal in mind makes clear all the steps to take along the way.
+Starting with your end goal in mind makes clear all the steps to take along the way.

-As families are spending so much time at home in recent months, parents are wondering how they can be more intentional about fostering a positive family culture.
+Many parents wonder how they can be more intentional about fostering a positive family culture.
 It turns out there’s a simple question that makes clear what to pay attention to and what to set aside.

 What does it mean to have a “family culture”?
 It means the habits, values, rules, and priorities that define your family.
 Although Tolstoy wrote that “All happy families are alike; each unhappy family is unhappy in its own way,” the truth is that each family has its own distinct culture, which emerges either through deliberate design or through the default path of least resistance.